zalando/restful-api-guidelines/compatibility/Compatibility.md

 * Add only optional, never mandatory fields.
 * Never change the meaning of a field (e.g. switching to customer-number semantics for customer-id, both being unique customer keys).
-* Input fields may have (complexer) constaints being validated via server-side business logic.
+* Input fields may have (complex) constaints being validated via server-side business logic.
   Never change the validation logic to be more restrictive and make sure that constraints a clearly defined in description.
 * Enum ranges can be reduced when used as input parameters, only if the server is ready to accept and handle old range values too.
 Enum range can be reduced